Rachelsjp/AI-Powered-Newsletter-Automation-using-n8n/readme.md

 Slack Event Subscriptions
 OAuth2 authentication (Gmail)
 AI integration in workflows
-Data transformation in n8n
+Data transformation using n8n
 📌 Conclusion

-This project demonstrates how AI and automation tools can be combined to build a real-time content generation system.
-It significantly reduces manual effort and improves efficiency in communication workflows.
+This project demonstrates how AI and automation tools can be combined to build a real-time content generation system, reducing manual effort and improving efficiency.